Nutlope/nsfw-filter/README.md

 bonus: you can polyfill path to support path aliases for vite when you deploy your could on the cloud for example vercel. so you can use `@`
 `import { cn } from "@/lib/utils"`
-disclaimer: using nsfw-filter on the browser will dramatically increase your build size.
+disclaimer: using nsfw-filter on the browser will dramatically increase your bundle size.

 ## How it works